Debugger.godMode() – Hacking JVM Applications With the Debugger

 The Debug tool window for the suspended Space Invaders instance The Debug tool window for the suspended Space Invaders instance

-The application gets suspended.
-This gives us a starting point for debugging.
+The application gets suspended, giving us a starting point for debugging.

 Tip icon